noxthot/ss22_julia_workshop/pages/introduction/functions.md

 julia> p = PointFull{Int64}(1, 2, sqrt(1 + 2))
 PointFull{Int64}(1, 2, 1.7320508075688772)
 ```
-Note that this is quite tedious since we need to copy paste the same formula for the norm everytime we construct on object.
+Note that this is quite tedious since we need to copy paste the same formula for the norm every time we construct on object.
 Conveniently, Julia provides us with [constructors](https://docs.julialang.org/en/v1/manual/constructors/#man-constructors), which are functions that are called whenever we create on object of our struct.
 The syntax is the following:
 ```julia
 struct PointFull1{T<:Real}
     x::T